siran/writing/posts/An Open Letter to Alex Hankey - .md

 Dear Alex,

-Your name needs no introduction for those who know you, hats off.

-For those that do *not* know you, a fair introduction is that ... .... ....

-Being that your openly stated perspectives and interests, we find it appropriate to address to you an equally open letter, addressing matters that might be of interest to you, your followers, or like-minded thinkers.
+We write to you in the spirit of precision and shared concern for clarity at the boundaries of physics.

-The matters motivating this letter are simple to state as questions:
+The questions motivating this letter are simple to state:

 - Can biological systems exert electromagnetic influence beyond their immediate boundaries?